bitcastza/mumbleice/README.md

 * **MUMBLE_CHANNEL**: The Mumble channel to join.
 Defaults to `Root`.
 * **MUMBLE_COMMAND_PREFIX**: The command prefix that identifies commands to the bot.
 Defaults to `!`.
+* **MUMBLE_MAX_SILENCE**: The number of seconds of silence in Mumble required before the Icecast stream is disconnected.
+A value less than 0 implies that the connection will never be disconnected.
+Defaults to `30`.
 * **ICECAST_SERVER**: The Icecast server to connect to.
 * **ICECAST_PORT**: The port which the Icecast server uses.
 Defaults to `8000`.
 * **ICECAST_USERNAME**: The username to authenticate against Icecast with.